7Fruits/7fruits.github.io/_posts/2023-06-19-How-to-implement-DENSE_RANK()-in-Excel-Sheet.md

 ![]({{site.baseurl}}/images/f-s1.png)

-Step 2 is the same as step 1 and it returns the same result: values are smaller than 3.67.
+Step 2 is as same as step 1 and it returns the same result.

-Step 3 is to find the frequency of the values from step 2 in the array of step 1, and return the array.
+Step 3 is to find the frequency of the values from step 2 in the array of step 1, and return the array.I put them in the table for using understanding.

 | Avg Score (step2)| Frequecy (step3) |
 | :---        |    :----:   |